 we kindly inform you that Eötvös Loránd University (ELTE) is accepting students for incoming mobility for the 2020/21 spring semester.
 The minimum period of physical mobility however must be at least 3 months for studies and 2 months for traineeships.
 We can not accept students for shorter periods of physical mobility.

-Due to the worsening epidemiological situation, the Hungarian Government has enacted restrictive measures in effect from 11 November (Government Decree no. 484/2020.
+Due to the worsening epidemiological situation, the Hungarian Government has enacted restrictive measures in effect (Government Decree no. 484/2020.
 (XI.
-10.)), according to which higher education can be conducted exclusively online for 30 days starting from today.
-The University pays special attention to providing partners and students with the most accurate information and assistance possible during this challenging period.
+10.)), according to which higher education can be conducted exclusively online.
+Until contrary provisions, the University goes from hybrid education ordered earlier for the first semester of the Academic Year 2020/21 to distance education.

 The preparation for the 2020/2021 Spring Semester must be conducted based on the regulations of hybrid education, taking into account that the curriculum will probably be delivered and cultivated in a completely online educational form in the first half of the semester.